Image from eqroy - stock.adobe.com

 The ascot tie is a little more complicated than the classic necktie.
 Still, it's a timeless look that looks fantastic in formal settings, so it's well worth incorporating into your style.
 Another Hermes scarf styling idea lets your Ascot tie sit at the side to reveal more of your neckline.

-The choker is a simple but chic way to wear a Hermes scarf around your neck but remember not to wear it so that it’s snug but not too tight.
+The choker is a simple but chic way to wear a Hermes scarf around your neck but remember to wear it so that it’s snug but not too tight.
 You can adjust the length of the choker to your style.

 When and how to wear a Hermes scarf